open-telemetry/opentelemetry-specification/specification/tracing-api.md

 ## SpanData

 `SpanData` MUST be an abstract class or interface.
-As `SpanData` is used for the code instrumentation, it is not expected that vendors will supply alternative implementations of a `SpanData`.
+As `SpanData` is used for the code instrumentation, it is NOT expected alternative implementations of a `SpanData` will be supplied by consumer or telemetry.
 Typical use case for alternative implementations is to implement lazy calculation of properties and minimize the number of allocation required at instrumentation point.
+So it will be done by instrumentation code.
 For instance, alternative implementation of `SpanData` may hold a reference on an object.
-And all getters will be implemented by lazily calculating the required properties.
+And all getters will be implemented by lazily calculating the required properties at a moment that `SpanData` is passed to one of exporters.

 Implementations of `SpanData` MUST return the same value in getters when that getter was called multiple times.
 It is also discouraged to throw exceptions